winapps-org/winapps/docs/docker.md

 Now you can tune the ram/usage by changing RAM_SIZE/CPU_CORES.
 You can also specify the windows versions you want to use.
 You might also want to take a look at the [docker image repo](https://github.com/dockur/windows).

+> [!NOTE]
-Note: Older versions than Windows 10 are not officially supported.
+> Older versions than Windows 10 are not officially supported.
 However they might still work with some additional tuning.

 You can now just run:
 ```shell